vvvm23/sundae-vqgan/README.md

 [taming-transformers](https://github.com/CompVis/taming-transformers) is suitable.

 > If the checkpoint is a combined VQ-GAN + GPT prior, add ``--legacy-cfg`` as
 > an additional argument to scripts that use VQ-GAN.
+To be explicit, if the
+> config you downloaded contains keywords such as `transformer_config` or
+> `first_stage_config` you should use this flag.

+`TODO: add support for latent diffusion style VQ-GAN`

 ## Usage